 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates a unique identifier for referencing a configuration profile available on a device.
+This attribute indicates a unique identifier for referencing a configuration profile available on a device.
 The value of the identifier can be any arbitrary value, as long as it is uniquely associated to a single configuration profile on the device sending the identifier."

 ::= { dot11WNMDiagConfigProfReportEntry 5 }